openwallet-foundation/project-proposals/proposal-template.md

 _Include a link to the project charter.
 The project charter can be obtained by completing the [project intake form](https://docs.google.com/forms/d/e/1FAIpQLSeO1bDGHUP-ZpCo1uynm94YOxZlek6RhCH7o3FnX1lZSXXfSQ/viewform?fbzx=4351560609072672295)._

 # Financial Sponsorship
 _Include any existing financial sponsorship.
-If none, please state "None"_
+If none, please state "None"._

 # Infrastructure
 _Include any infrastructure needs or requests.
 OpenWallet Foundation provides a set of [services for projects and labs](https://tac.openwallet.foundation/project-and-lab-services/).
-Please note which of these you will utilize and what else is required_
+Please note which of these you will utilize and what else is required._